-While many organizations recognize the importance of training programs, few know how to create and properly execute them.
+While many organizations recognize the importance of training programs, there are much fewer that are effective at executing them.
 Video training can help with onboarding, launching new products or services, explaining new software or boosting on-the-job skills.

 Effective use of video training through all stages of an employee’s journey has proven to be extremely powerful for both retaining top talent and maximizing company resources.
 This article will cover the top six reasons why your business should incorporate video into their employee training programs.